aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ],
 ```

-> We can add any number of redis connections here, named any way we want.
-We can then use those connections from any cache stores we add to other configuration files.
+This is the actual driver that is selected by `driver` setting of the `redis` store in the config/cache.php file

+Within the `redis` setting array there should be a two connections `default` and `cache`.

+The `cache` connection is the actual connection that is selected by the `connecton` setting of the `redis` store in the config/cache.php file.

+> We can add additional connection settings in redis section of config/database.php as well as long as we give them their own unique name.

+### Step 6

-## Setting the redis driver connection to a local redis service
+Setting the redis driver connection to a local redis service

-Step 1 we need to make a change to the `cache` connection in config/database.php as shown below:
+We need to make a change to the `cache` connection in config/database.php as shown below:

 ```php
 'redis' => [